 You may have read many comparisons on the best type of pool.
 But the reality is, the first factor you look into is the cost.
 For instance, you want a Fiberglass Pool Las vegas and want to know how much you should pay.
 Finding a local contractor where they can get you local supplies is one factor.

-A wise owner always sets his or her budget, first and foremost.
+A wise owner always creates a plan, sets his or her budget, first and foremost, and considers future pool repair.
 When you know that material fits the bill, it is when you go and use it.
 That is when you can make adjustments.
 When you already chose the materials, you can decide on the design, what to DIY, and whatnot.

 Below is a summary estimate of the overall cost for installation and basic pool decking per 100 square meters.

 Fiberglass pool Cost: $65,000 to $100,000